Updated on: 11/14/2019

-We have long examined the various factors that may or may not increase someone’s risk of being involved in a car accident in Washington.
+We have long examined the various factors that may or may not increase someone’s risk of being injured in a car accident in Washington.
 From days of the year to weather patterns in the region, there is a multitude of aspects that influence a person’s risk of experiencing a dangerous car wreck.

 Data from a recently conducted study shows that there may be a legitimate connection between a person’s overall health and how they could potentially be impacted by a car accident.